Student Access to Online Learning: Achieving Digital Equality

 In addition to managing school activities and staff, these professionals also help develop, implement, and maintain curriculum standards at their schools.
 They also keep track of teachers’ performance and interact directly with students’ parents and guardians.
 Principals are often directly tied to how their schools prepare for and support digital education.

-Inside the Shift to Online: Q&A with a Teacher
+The Digital Shift: Q&A with a Teacher

 Kristen Hall